-Conny joined the Board with effect from 1 November 2021.
+Conny joined the Board on 1 November 2021.
 She has been an active part of European fintech for many years and has worked with a number of early stage fintech businesses.
-She is a founding partner of BankiFi, a developer of technology 'putting banks at the heart of business', where she currently fulfils a non-executive role, Chairman of the Supervisory Board of Cobase by, an Associate of the Digital Insurance Agenda (DIA) and a Global Innovation Awards Judge at BAI (US).
+She is a founding partner of BankiFi, a developer of technology 'putting banks at the heart of business', where she currently fulfils a non-executive role, Chair of the Supervisory Board of Cobase bv.
+Conny is also Chair of the Advisory Board of Amsterdam Fintech Week, an Associate of the Digital Insurance Agenda (DIA) and a Global Innovation Awards Judge at BAI (US).
 Previous roles include Chair of the supervisory board of pan-European fintech provider Blanco Services, VP Global Payments Marketing at FIS, following its acquisition of Clear2Pay, where she was Global Head of Corporate Marketing & Analyst Relations.